 Students must be up to date with these immunizations to be enrolled in and attend school.
-As of Monday, September 19, 2016, students who have not submitted documents showing they have received the required immunizations will not be able to attend school.

 Here are resources if your child needs immunizations (also called "vaccinations" or, sometimes, "shots"):

 Call your child’s health care provider.
 He or she can fill out this form (or generate a form like this by computer), which you can bring to your child's school.

 Visit a Baltimore City Health Department clinic or call 410-396-4454.